 When the spray paint dries, pop the tin back into the radiator cover, pushing slowly to make sure you don't scratch the paint.

 Use a staple gun to staple the tin in place.
 If you've cut the tin to the correct size, it shouldn't need that many staples.
-2 to 3 per side should work just fine.
+Two to three per side should work just fine.

 The new radiator cover covers the unsightly radiator, but also give us an additional flat surface for storage (or fresh flowers!)
 The cover itself is light and easy to remove!